Distal Radius Fracture, ABOS Oral Boards Preparation

 Clinical Scenario

-AP and lateral radiographs of the right wrist reveal a dorsally displaced, comminuted intra-articular distal radius fracture with 20 degrees of dorsal tilt, 3 mm of radial shortening, and a 2 mm articular step-off involving the lunate fossa.
-The distal radioulnar joint appears congruent.
-There is no ulnar styloid fracture.
+AP and lateral radiographs showed a dorsally displaced, comminuted intra-articular distal radius fracture with 20 degrees of dorsal tilt, 3mm of radial shortening, and a 2mm articular step-off involving the lunate fossa.
+The DRUJ was congruent and there was no ulnar styloid fracture.

 What Examiners Look For

-- Data gathering: Present this patient completely — age, hand dominance, functional demands, bone quality, and mechanism before jumping to imaging.
+- Data gathering: Present this patient completely, age, hand dominance, functional demands, bone quality, and mechanism before jumping to imaging.

-- Diagnosis: Systematic radiograph interpretation — radial inclination, volar tilt, radial height, articular congruity, and DRUJ assessment on every film.
+- Diagnosis: Systematic radiograph interpretation, radial inclination, volar tilt, radial height, articular congruity, and DRUJ assessment on every film.

-- Indications: Clear rationale for operative fixation — which specific parameters (tilt, shortening, step-off) crossed your threshold, and what would have made this non-operative.
+- Indications: Clear rationale for operative fixation, which specific parameters (tilt, shortening, step-off) crossed your threshold, and what would have made this non-operative.

 - Technical skill: Step-by-step description of the FCR approach, plate positioning relative to the watershed line, and how you confirmed articular reduction.